 \section{Introduction}

-We consider a probabilistic model for time-series data where the observation at each point in time depends on a dynamically evolving latent state.
+We consider a probabilistic model for sequentially observed data where the observation at each point in time depends on a dynamically evolving latent state.
 We are particularly motivated by systems that continuously move among a set of canonical behaviors, which we call \textit{pure states}.
-Over some periods, the system may in reside entirely in one of the pure state while over other periods, the system is transitioning among these pure states in a temporally smooth manner.
+Over some periods, the system may reside entirely in one of the pure states while over other periods, the system is transitioning among these pure states in a temporally smooth manner.
 There are many applications where such a model is appropriate including climate modeling \cite{mukhin_principal_2015}, sleep analysis \cite{imtiaz_systematic_2021}, simulating physical systems \cite{chi_dynamical_2022}, as well as characterizing human activity from video \cite{hughes_nonparametric_2012} or wearable-derived accelerometry \cite{lara_survey_2012} data.
-Using the last case as an example, over some periods of time the individual may be engaged in a well-defined activity such as standing or running, during which the data can be taken to be distributed according to a probability distribution corresponding to that pure state.
-Given the high sampling rates of modern sensors, there also may be time intervals where multiple consecutive observations reflect the gradual transition between or among pure states, during which the distribution of the data is given by a suitable combination of the pure state distributions.
-Therefore, one possible model for these types of systems consists of three components: a set of distributions that corresponds to the data while the system resides in each pure state, a dynamically evolving latent state which captures the transition dynamics of the system as it moves among these pure states, and a means of interpolating among these pure state distributions that characterizes the data distribution in the transition regions.
+Using the last case as an example, there will be periods when the individual will be engaged in a well-defined activity such as standing or running.
+During these intervals, the data can be modeled as drawn from a probability distribution specific to that canonical state.
+Given the high sampling rates of modern sensors, there also may be intervals where multiple consecutive observations reflect the gradual transition between or among pure states.
+Over these periods the distribution of the data is given by a suitable combination of the pure state distributions.
+Therefore, one possible model for these types of systems consists of three components: a set of distributions containing the data-generating distribution for each pure state, a continuously evolving latent state which captures the transition dynamics of the system as it moves among these pure states, and a means of interpolating among these pure state distributions to characterize the data distribution in the transition regions.